 Mossy Forest is located a short drive from Brinchang on the same narrow road.
 If you visit the Mossy Forest, you should also see Mount Brinchang and vice versa.

 The entrance cost to the Mossy Forest is 30 RM for foreigners and 10 RM for locals.
 Once you are inside the Mossy Forest, you are limited to a ~250-meter boardwalk.
 Some travelers say the price is too steep for such a short visit.
 Whether or not the price is justified, that is up to you!

 Getting Around Cameron Highlands

 One thing travelers must be aware of is how difficult it is to get around Cameron Highlands.
 Without your own vehicle, the only way to get from one attraction to another is by taxi.
-Some of these attractions are located very far apart from each, so be prepared to spend quite a bit of money.
+Some of these attractions are located very far apart from each other, so be prepared to spend quite a bit of money.

 Taxis can be found at the Tanah Rata Bus Terminal, the location where your bus will drop you off if you are taking a bus.
 If you are planning to visit a ton of places in Cameron Highlands at once, try to rent the taxi by the hour.
 As always, don’t forget to negotiate!

 If you are able to drive a scooter legally in Malaysia, renting a scooter in Cameron Highlands could be an option for you.
 There are several scooter rental places in Tanah Rata, and they are much more flexible than taking the taxi.